web3/web3.js/packages/web3-eth-ens/README.md

 This is a sub package of [web3.js][repo]

-This is the ENS package and it will be used in the `web3-eth` package.
+This is the Ens package and it will be used in the `web3-eth` package.
 Please read the [documentation][docs] for more.

 ## Installation